 - 64% of people depend on search engines when digging out information regarding a brand.

-- A poor reputation increases per hire cost of a business by 10 percent.
+- A poor reputation increases the per hire cost of a business by 10 percent.

-- 15% of users do not buy from companies that are not reviewed by previous users.
+- 15% of users do not buy from companies that previous users do not review.

-- 77% of customers perceive that reviews posted over three months earlier are not pertinent.
+- 77% of customers perceive that reviews posted three months earlier are not pertinent.